mjysci/MLCompetitionHub/docs/competition/ZINDI.md

 ## Ghana Crop Disease Detection Challenge <sup style="color:red">[new]<sup>

 Link: https://zindi.africa/competitions/ghana-crop-disease-detection-challenge
-Description: Can you build a model for mobile phones to identify diseases on tomato, corn, and peppers?
+Description: Can you build a model for mobile phones to identify diseases on tomatoes, corn, and peppers?
 Deadline: 2024-12-16T07:59:00+0800
 Reward: $8 000 USD